<> <>

 For instance, instead of thinking about cutting back on fries with your meals, consider adding a portion of leafy greens.
 If you're trying to build muscle mass, think about having a protein-rich diet to help with muscle growth.

-It can even be as simple as throwing some extra nuts in with your breakfast or swapping out a fizzy energy drink for a black coffee or hot lemon.
+It can even be as simple as throwing some extra nuts in with your breakfast or swapping out a fizzy energy drink for a black coffee or hot lemon water.

 Water intake

-As we mentioned earlier, our bodies are made up of 45-75% water, which is vital to our functioning.
-That’s why it’s really important to stay hydrated.
+As we mentioned earlier, our bodies are composed of 45-75% water, which is essential to our functioning.
+That’s why it’s essential to stay hydrated.
 A 2016 study notes that keeping on top of water intake can help with weight loss [8].

 Sleep more